geneticsjesse/GeneticsJesse.github.io/_pages/about.md

 I have worked in the alpine mountains of British Columbia and across southwestern Ontario, as well as as in northern Iceland.
 I have 2+ years of experience:
 * handling and researching multiple aquatic species in both field and experimental settings
-* in wet labs working with DNA to access genetic and genomic information
+* in wet labs working with DNA to generate genetic and genomic data
 * collaborating with numerous stakeholders to generate multiple primary author research publications as well as joint governmental reports and project updates for funding agencies.

 # Leadership Experience